-- That our school is a place of education, where teachers have the right to teach, and students have the right to learn. - That self-discipline is an important skill for life.
-We will insist on high standards of behaviour from every student, for the good of the individual, and the good of all. - That school rules are for all students who choose to be educated here.
+- That our school is a place of education, where teachers have the right to teach, and students have the right to learn.
+Education includes learning how to behave properly. - That self-discipline is an important skill for life.
+We will insist on high standards of behaviour, for the good of the individual, and the good of all. - That school rules are for all students who choose to be educated here.
 We assume full parental support for all of our policies and rules for as long as they would like their child to remain here; irrespective of their personal views or standards.
-School staff will not give time to arguing with parents over rules or sanctions, and parents can move their child to an alternative school that better meet their standards or aspirations for their child if they no longer wish their child to be subject to the high standards of our school. - That for the good of all, we must reserve the right to remove a student from circulation until they meet our expected standards; and may remove a child permanently from the school if their behaviour is considered sufficiently serious, or where there are no convincing signs of sustained improvement.

-- That taking pride in our appearance helps positive self-esteem.
+School staff will not give time to arguing with parents over rules or sanctions. - That taking pride in our appearance helps positive self-esteem.
 We will insist that your child looks smart, wearing the correct uniform, and having the expected standards of appearance, at all times. - That our school is a place of learning in preparation for life.
-We will take account of individual circumstances, but not allow these to become excuses for poor behaviour, or the disruption of learning of others, for whom we also have a responsibility to provide a great education. - That everyone has the right to feel safe in school students and staff. - That education is broader than that covered in classroom lessons we are a place of formation of the human person.
+We will take account of individual circumstances, but not allow these to become excuses for poor behaviour, or the disruption of learning of others, for whom we also have a responsibility to provide a great education. - That everyone has the right to feel safe in school students and staff. - That education is broader than that covered in classroom lessons we are a place of formation of the human person, and our provision seeks to support students in behaving well and making the right choices.

 The school will make decisions and issue sanctions based on all the information available, and on the balance of probability where full clarity regarding an event is not possible.
 In making decisions, the school may have access to, but not be in a position to share a wider range of accounts relating to an issue or incident.
+The school will also consider any protected characteristics in the implementation of this policy recognising that some students may need support where additional needs might affect behaviour.
+Contextual and contributory factors will also be taken into account when determining the school's response to behaviour.
 Whilst every effort will be made to explain decisions to parents, the school will not engage in debate or argument about its course of action.
 In the interest of fairness and consistency we ask parents to support decisions reached on such occasions.
 The Governing Body look to parents and carers to support the school when a child needs to be sanctioned.
 A minority of parents try to negotiate with the school regarding sanctions, or try to state that it should not apply to their child.
-This does not support the fair and equitable application of our policy, nor is it in the spirit of the Home School Agreement, and will not be tolerated by the Governing Body, who have the duty to secure a successful learning culture for all.
+This does not support the fair and equitable application of our policy, nor is it in the spirit of the Home School Agreement.
+Taking disciplinary action and providing appropriate support are not mutually exclusive actions.
+They usually occur at the same time if necessary.